rmkubik/next-blog/posts/accessibility-resources.md

 > Does anyone have some good resources for learning more about accessibility in games?
 I've seen some pieces about contrast and color choices, but would love more in depth information!
 Particularly curious about mobile accessibility too!

-## Game Maker's Toolkit - Designing for Disablity
+## Game Maker's Toolkit - Designing for Disability

 https://www.youtube.com/playlist?list=PLc38fcMFcV_vvWOhMDriBlVocTZ8mKQzR